UofTActuarial/UofTActuarial.github.io/content/authors/Samson-Fung/_index.md

 superuser: false

 # Role/position: Professor, PhD Candidate/Student, or PhD, <year of graduation>
-role: PhD, 2020
+role: PhD, 2020; Assistant Professor

 # Organizations/Affiliations
 organizations:
-# - name: University of Toronto
+- name: Department of Risk Management and Insurance, Georgia State University

 interests:
 # - Actuarial Science # or specific fields

 department:
-# - Department of Statistical Sciences
+ - Department of Risk Management and Insurance, Georgia State University

 # Uncomment the following to include education; not required at the moment.
 education: